sushi4lyfe/conductorai/README.md

+## Approach

-Original went with a regex based solution, then decided to use LLM. \
+Original went with a regex based solution, then decided to use LLM \
 \
-Just started learning about LLM / huggingdace this week so my model is not super optimized.
+Just started learning about LLM / huggingface this week so the model isn't super optimized.
-I did consider fine tuning and even wrote some code to do it but didn't have time to create a large enough custom dataset in the time allocated.
+I considered fine tuning and wrote some code for it but didn't have time to create a large enough custom dataset in the time allocated.
-I think the best solution is the `llmsolution.py` but included both with my submission.
+I think the best solution is `llmsolution.py` but included both with my submission.
 The llmsolution is more elegant, but was initally worse than the regex solution until I added few shot prompting.
-One of the prompts performs the same as regex solution but it might be overfitted towards this specific document.
+One of the prompts performs the same as regex solution but it might be overfitted towards this specific document
 \
 \
-Overall, thought this project was a ton of fun.
-Hope to hear back from you guys soon!
+Overall thought this project was a ton of fun.
+Hope to hear back from you guys soon :)

 ## Run the Files